pvernier/pykobo/README.md

 ## Functionalities
 For an identified user, pykobo can:
-* Get the list of forms and their metadata he has access to
+* Get the list of forms he has access to
 * Fetch the data of a form (with names or labels for the columns and choices) as a pandas DataFrame
 * Download a form in XLS or XML format